Alperen Sengun Player Props: Rockets vs. Grizzlies

 Alperen Sengun Insights vs. the Grizzlies

-- Sengun is responsible for taking 10.7% of his team's field goal attempts this season with 10.5 per game.
+- Sengun is responsible for attempting 10.8% of his team's field goal attempts this season with 10.6 per game.

-- Sengun's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103.1 per game, which ranks 11th among NBA teams.
+- Sengun's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103 per game, ninth-highest among NBA teams.

-- Defensively, the Grizzlies are ranked fifth in the NBA, giving up 112.1 points per contest.
+- Allowing 112.3 points per game, the Grizzlies are the eighth-ranked team in the NBA defensively.

-- On the boards, the Grizzlies are ranked 21st in the league, allowing 44.5 rebounds per contest.
+- Conceding 44.6 rebounds per game, the Grizzlies are the 22nd-ranked team in the NBA.

-- Allowing 26.2 assists per contest, the Grizzlies are the 25th-ranked squad in the NBA.
+- The Grizzlies allow 26.3 assists per game, 27th-ranked in the league.

-- Allowing 12.9 made 3-pointers per game, the Grizzlies are the 23rd-ranked team in the NBA.
+- In terms of 3-pointers, the Grizzlies have given up 12.9 makes per game, 23rd in the league.

 Alperen Sengun vs. the Grizzlies